 Many estheticians I know are obsessed with reaching six figures.
 Your business may make $100,000 but that doesn’t mean you are taking home $100,000!

-I don’t know about you, but I’m getting less and less interested in revenue goals.
-Instead, you want to focus on your profit margins because that’s where the rubber meets the road.
+I’m less interested in revenue goals when I work with clients.
+I’m more interested in profit margins because that’s where the rubber meets the road.

 To increase your profits, you need to have an effective sales process that generates revenue with minimal effort.

 Here are the key steps you should incorporate into your sales process:

 - Determine how much revenue you need to support your lifestyle.
 This “paying yourself first” or “profit first” approach will change your mindset and help you build a business model that’s profitable and sustainable.
 For example, you’ll know how many sales you need and how to price your offerings.